 Red Wings, Detroit say farewell to storied Joe Louis Arena

-In this June 12, 2009, file photo, Detroit Red Wings team captain Nicklas Lidstrom pauses for a moment following his team's 1-2 loss to the Pittsburgh Penguins after Game 7 of the NHL hockey Stanley Cup finals at Joe Louis Arena in Detroit.
-The arena will be the home of the Red Wings one more time on Sunday, April 9, 2017, when they host the New Jersey Devils.
+In this Feb.
+5, 1980, file photo, Prince of Wales players Mike Murphy of Los Angeles and Reed Larson of Detroit look on as hockey great Gordie Howe of the Hartford Whalers takes a standing ovation before the start of Tuesday night's National Hockey League All-Star game at Detroit's Joe Louis Arena.
+The arena will be the home of the Detroit Red Wings one more time on Sunday, April 9, 2017, when they host the New Jersey Devils.

 Add your comments below